For Clients

 -

-U.S. Institute of Peace
+U.S. Institute for Peace

-Project Type: Global Development & Peacebuilding, Strategic Negotiation Advice
+Project Type: Strategic Negotiation Advice

-Students: Jonathan Frieden, Abby Elder, and Sarah Boxer
+Students: Abby Elder and Sarah Boxer